aklinker1/vite-plugin-web-extension/docs/guide/supporting-multiple-browsers.md

 ## Introduction

-`vite-plugin-web-extension` does not suppport multiple browsers **_at runtime_**.
-However, at build-time, it allows for the creation of different "flavors" of your extension based on the browser you're targeting.
+At build-time, `vite-plugin-web-extension` allows for the creation of different "flavors" of your extension based on the browser you're targeting.

 :::info
 For standardizing the behavior of multiple browsers **_at runtime_**, consider using [`webextension-polyfill`](https://www.npmjs.com/package/webextension-polyfill).